md-zaman/kubernetes/notes-mm.md

 20. Kube-Proxy
  Within a kubernetes cluster every pod can reach every other pod.
 This is accomplished by deploying pod networking solution to the cluster.
-A pod network is an internal virtual network that spans accross all the nodes in the cluster to which all the pods are connected through this network there are able to communicate with each other.
+A pod network is an internal virtual network that spans accross all the nodes in the cluster to which all the pods are connected through this network they are able to communicate with each other.
 There are many solution as such. e.g., I have a web app deployed in the 1st node and a database application deployed on the 2nd.
 The web app reached the db app simply by using the ip of the pod but there is no guarantee that the ip of the database will always remain the same.
 So a better way to reach the db app is by using the service so we create the service to expose the database app accross the cluster.
 The web app can now access the database app using the name of the service 'db'.
 The service also gets an ip address assigned to it. whenever a pod tries to reach the service using its ip or name it forwards the traffic to the backend pod in this case the database.
 But what is this service and how does it get an ip? does this service joins the same pod network?
 The service cannot join the pod network because the service is not an actual thing - it's not a container like pod it doesn't have an interfaces or an actively listeing process - its a virtual component that only lives in kubernetes memory.
 But then we also said the service should be accessable accross the cluster from any nodes so how is that achieved?
 That's where kube-proxy comes in.
  Kubeproxy is a process that run on each node in the kubernetes cluster.
 Its job is to look for new services and everytime a new service is created it create an appropriate rules on each node to forward traffic to those services to the backend pods.
 One way it does this is by ip tables rules, in this case it creates ip tables rule on each node in the cluster to forward traffic heading towards the ip of the service which is 10.96.0.12 to the ip of the actual pod which is 10.32.0.15.
 So that;s how kube proxy configure a service.
 More to come.
 This is high level over view

 ![alt text](<kube-proxy diagram-1.png>)